ashokrwt31/TinyUrl/README.md

 In the project directory, you can run:

-startapp.sh script from console to run application on browser sh startapp.sh
+sh startapp.sh script from console to run application on browser

 This command will start your mongodb server.